locustbaby/tyk-docs/tyk-docs/content/tyk-stack/tyk-operator/installing-tyk-operator.md

 Tyk Operator can be installed using Helm in two ways:

 - Stand-alone Helm Chart: This method involves installing Tyk Operator directly from the official Helm repository.
-- Sub-chart Installation: Tyk Operator can also be installed as a sub-chart within your existing tyk-oss, tyk-stack, or tyk-control-plane Helm installations.
+- Sub-chart Installation: Tyk Operator can also be installed as a sub-chart within your existing `tyk-oss`, `tyk-stack`, or `tyk-control-plane` Helm installations.
-For detailed instructions on installing Tyk Operator as a sub-chart, please refer to our Helm Chart documentation.
+Please take a look at our Helm Chart documentation for detailed instructions on installing Tyk Operator as a sub-chart.

 **Installing Tyk Operator via Stand-alone Helm Chart**